The Step-By-Step Process to Develop Any Church Team (Part 3 of 3)

 Most pastors don’t have the time and energy to come up with leadership material to talk with their team about.
 But it’s clear that investing in your team increases everyone’s leadership capacity.
 You need to invest in you, and you need to invest in them.

-Consider studying a book together that is germane to that which you as the leader feel is critical to advancing the team and/or the church.
+Consider studying a book together that is germane to that which you, as the leader, feels is critical to advancing the team and/or the church.
 Sometimes the book can be deeply spiritual in nature, but frequently it centers around best-practices in growing leadership.

-The point is this … you have to choose something to use for regularly training your team (unless you come up with your own material, which most church leaders don’t have time to do).
+The point is this … you have to choose something to use for regularly training your team (unless you come up with your own material).
+Most growing-church pastors, while spending all sorts of time determining how to lead the church, find using done-for-you material to be of great value.

 You have a lot of things demanding your attention all the time.
-However, if the process is going to work where your staff and volunteers develop in their own leadership, it needs time and repetition.
+However, if the process is going to work where your staff and volunteers develop in their own leadership and get better all the time, it takes time.
+You need to do this and must repeat it over and over again.
 You are THE leader to make this happen!

 Yes, I agree but where will I actually find the time to do this?